patternfly/patternfly-elements/docs/docs/develop/setup.md

   In the newly created directory, you'll find:

   - A TypeScript file containing the element's class definition.
-  - An SCSS file where you'll add your element's private styles.
+  - A CSS file where you'll add your element's private styles.
   - A README file where you should briefly document your element
   - A file to write your unit tests
   - An HTML demo where you can show off your element and add examples for your development workflow